hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 eliloconfig # or liloconfig if you use lilo
 ```

+And reboot.

 ## When the installation is done

-Now is a good time to make a nice clearn image of your installation to revert back to if you mess up.
+Now is a good time to make a nice clean image of your installation to revert back to if you mess up.
 This will save the hassle of having to go through the whole partitioning procedure next time.
-You can also use it to put Slackware on your other computers if they have similar sized disks.
-I don't recommend adding anything else to this clean-slate image, except perhaps some basic steps from the [Slackware Beginners Guide](docs.slackware.com/slackware:beginners_guide), as, if you are forgetful like me, you will forget what you changed by the time you come to need the image, which could cause confusion.
+You can also use it to put Slackware on your other computers if they have similar sized disks (but remember to change `bootloader` and `fstab` entries).
+I don't recommend adding anything else to this clean-slate image, except perhaps some basic steps from the [Slackware Beginners Guide](docs.slackware.com/slackware:beginners_guide), as, if you are forgetful like me, you won't remember what you changed by the time you actually come to need the image, which could cause confusion.

 For a first time backup a simple `dd` to a compressed file should suffice: